 On the strength of these arguments, Copeland concluded that extending ELT provision to primary education benefits the profession, but not the children whose interests the profession exists to serve.

-Update: Since this post was written, Janet Enever has published a blog post with some additional comments in support of primary ELT, of which the main points can be found here.
+Janet Enever has also published a blog post with some additional comments in support of primary ELT.
+I have summarised this post here.

 - Cameron, L. (2001).
 Teaching languages to young learners.
 Cambridge, England: Cambridge University Press.